Chaitnya07/Project-1-Build-Data-Dashboard/README.md

 # Project-1-Build-Data-Dashboard
-I built interactive Tableau dashboards to analyze US flight delays, providing insights on airline and airport performance and identifying the best times to fly.
+In this project, I developed interactive dashboards using Tableau to explore and present data-driven insights.
+By analyzing a dataset of flight delays in the US, I visualized airline and airport performance, identified optimal flight times, and uncovered other key patterns.